Escaping Arrow's Theorem: The Advantage-Standard Model: Introduction

-The requirement that a collective choice rule (CCR) be rationalizable by the AS model is in the spirit of but weaker than IIA; yet it is stronger than what is known in the literature as weak IIA (two profiles alike on $x,y$ cannot have opposite strict social preferences on $x$ and~$y$).
+The requirement that a collective choice rule (CCR) be representable by the AS model captures a key insight of IIA but is weaker than IIA; yet it is stronger than what is known in the literature as weak IIA (two profiles alike on $x,y$ cannot have opposite strict social preferences on $x$ and~$y$).
 In addition to motivating violations of IIA, the AS model makes intelligible violations of another Arrovian assumption: the negative transitivity of the strict social preference relation $P$.
-While previous literature shows that only weakening IIA to weak IIA or only weakening negative transitivity of $P$ to acyclicity still leads to impossibility theorems (see Section \ref{ArrovianSection}), we show that jointly weakening IIA to AS rationalizability and weakening negative transitivity of $P$ leads to no such impossibility theorems.
-Indeed, we show that several appealing CCRs are AS rationalizable, including even transitive~CCRs.
+While previous literature shows that only weakening IIA to weak IIA or only weakening negative transitivity of $P$ to acyclicity still leads to impossibility theorems (see Section \ref{ArrovianSection}), we show that jointly weakening IIA to AS representability and weakening negative transitivity of $P$ leads to no such impossibility theorems.
+Indeed, we show that several appealing CCRs are AS representable, including even transitive~CCRs.

 The paper is organized as follows.
 In Section \ref{ArrovianSection}, we recall the framework of Arrovian social choice theory and some impossibility theorems, starting with Arrow's Theorem.
-In Section \ref{ASmodelsection}, we introduce the AS model, our proposed replacement of IIA---AS rationalizability---and our main technical result: the equivalence between AS rationalizability and the conjunction of weak IIA and a property we call \textit{orderability}.
-In Section \ref{CCRsection}, we show that three CCRs based on voting methods proposed in the previous literature are AS rationalizable: a CCR based on the \textit{covering} relation of \citealt{Gillies1959} (cf.~\citealt{Miller1980} and \citealt{Duggan2013}); a CCR variant of the Ranked Pairs voting method introduced in \citealt{Tideman1987}; and the Split Cycle CCR studied in \citealt{HP2020a,HP2020b}.
-We conclude in Section \ref{Conclusion}.
+In Section~\ref{ASmodelsection}, we introduce the AS model, our proposed replacement of IIA---AS representability---and our main technical result: the equivalence between AS representability and the conjunction of weak IIA and a property we call \textit{orderability}.
+In Section \ref{CCRsection}, we show that three CCRs based on voting methods proposed in the literature are AS representable: a CCR based on the \textit{covering} relation of \citealt{Gillies1959} (cf.~\citealt{Miller1980} and \citealt{Duggan2013}); a CCR variant of the Ranked Pairs voting method introduced in \citealt{Tideman1987}; and the Split Cycle CCR studied in \citealt{HP2020a,HP2020b}.
+In Section \ref{explanatory}, we show how the AS model can be used to explain properties of AS representable CCRs.
+We conclude in Section~\ref{Conclusion}.

 With a few exceptions, proofs of results are given in the Appendix.